Search through

 Bismuth oxide (Bi2O3) (CAS NO : 1304-76-3)

 Bismuth Trioxide is a high-density, inorganic flame retardant additive used in halogenated and halogen-free polymers.
 This Dibismuth trioxide enhances flame retardancy and smoke suppression (delays ignition in polymer matrices) and is highly preferred in thermoplastics, cable insulation, and coatings.
-Alsoo referred to as (Bismuth(III) oxide, 99.99%, Bismuth(III) oxide, 98%), it is supplied in Industrial Grade / technical grade for (glass, ceramics, and metallurgy; high-purity grade for electronics and catalysts; and pharmaceutical/cosmetic grade, which is limited for specialised formulations.
-We are the trusted bismuth trioxide suppliers worldwide, with reliable lead times and global supply capability.
+Also referred to as (Bismuth(III) oxide, 99.99%, Bismuth(III) oxide, 98%), it is supplied in Industrial Grade / technical grade for glass, ceramics, and metallurgy; high-purity grade for electronics and catalysts; and pharmaceutical / cosmetic grade, which is limited for specialised formulations.
+We are the trusted bismuth trioxide suppliers worldwide (Bismuth 99% purity), with reliable lead times and global supply capability.

 Bismuth oxide (Bi2O3)

 Bismuth Trioxide is a high-density, inorganic flame retardant additive used in halogenated and halogen-free polymers.
 This Dibismuth trioxide enhances flame retardancy and smoke suppression (delays ignition in polymer matrices) and is highly preferred in thermoplastics, cable insulation, and coatings.
-Alsoo referred to as (Bismuth(III) oxide, 99.99%, Bismuth(III) oxide, 98%), it is supplied in Industrial Grade / technical grade for (glass, ceramics, and metallurgy; high-purity grade for electronics and catalysts; and pharmaceutical/cosmetic grade, which is limited for specialised formulations.
-We are the trusted bismuth trioxide suppliers worldwide, with reliable lead times and global supply capability.
+Also referred to as (Bismuth(III) oxide, 99.99%, Bismuth(III) oxide, 98%), it is supplied in Industrial Grade / technical grade for glass, ceramics, and metallurgy; high-purity grade for electronics and catalysts; and pharmaceutical / cosmetic grade, which is limited for specialised formulations.
+We are the trusted bismuth trioxide suppliers worldwide (Bismuth 99% purity), with reliable lead ti...

 Get a Quote